SahilChachra/LAIA/README.md

 3. **SmolLMv2-360M-instruct**: Lightweight LLM used to filter and select relevant outputs from **ChromaDB** and also to summarize data.
 4. **BAAI/bge-small-en**: Cross-encoder used for re-ranking documents for precision in final outputs.
 ### Model path
-I had place the Llama-3.2-3B-instruct model in the parent folder of LAIA.
+I had place the Llama-3.2-3B-instruct model in the parent folder of MoLaD.
 You can do the same or update the path in ```worker.py```'s main() accordingly.

 ---

 ## 🚀 Key Features

 1. **Advanced RAG with Multi-Level Filtering**:
-   LAIA uses a robust three-step document retrieval process:
+   MoLaD uses a robust three-step document retrieval process:
    - **Cosine Similarity**: Quickly fetches the most relevant documents from the **ChromaDB** vector database.
    - **LLMChainFilter**: Filters out irrelevant documents using the **SmolLMv2-360M-instruct model**, ensuring only relevant content reaches the next stage.
    - **Cross-Encoder Reranker**: Re-ranks documents for precision using **BAAI/bge-small-en**, fine-tuning results for accuracy.